 If our initial business combination is not approved or completed for any reason, then our public shareholders who elected to exercise their redemption rights would not be entitled to redeem their shares for the applicable pro rata share of the trust account.
 In such case, we will promptly return any certificates delivered by public holders who elected to redeem their shares.

-If our initial proposed business combination is not completed, we may continue to try to complete a business combination with a different target until 24 months from the closing of our IPO.
+If our initial proposed business combination is not completed, we may continue to try to complete a business combination with a different target until the Termination Date.

 Redemption of Public Shares and Liquidation If No Initial Business Combination